dhruvasagar/vim-table-mode/README.md

    aligned, whether center, right or left by using a `:` character defined by `g:table_mode_align_char` option.

+If you manipulate the table when table mode is disabled or copy paste a table from clipboard from outside and it ends up being misaligned, you can realign it using `:TableModeRealign` or using the default mapping
+<kbd>\<Leader\>tr</kbd> defined by `g:table_mode_relign_map` option.

 ### Formatting existing content into a table

    Table Mode wouldn't justify it's name if it didn't allow formatting